Q: Why the focus on hydrogen versus other clean energy technologies?

 A: That’s true.
 But many people are thinking about renewables in a limited way.
 Many people don’t understand that a solution already exists to store renewable energy as a fuel that can replace all polluting fossil fuels – green hydrogen.
 We don’t have to be afraid of overbuilding and curtailing solar or wind, that should be seen as a way to produce hydrogen.
 It’s far more scalable than batteries and I believe storage and transportation advances will come quicker than people expect.
 Over time we’ll realize the demand for renewables is far greater than we expected, because we’ll need it to make green hydrogen for power plants, steel making, fertilizer making, ship fuel, and everything else.

-A: We plan to have our first green hydrogen pilot project up and running this year.
+A: We plan to have our first zero-emission hydrogen pilot project up and running this year.
 There are applications for hydrogen that we can deploy very quickly with many of our smaller-scale, industrial and transportation clients to gain experience.
 The next step will be to step up our scale, and become one of the first companies to use green hydrogen to provide power.

 Our longer-term goal for NFE is to become the world’s largest independent power provider and to do it with zero-carbon power.
 And we’re going to focus on beating everyone’s expectations and try to get this done in the next ten years.